j3k0/cordova-plugin-purchase-documentation/use-cases/non-consumable-android.md

 To test your Google Play Billing implementation with actual in-app purchases, you must use a test account.
 By default, the only test account registered is the one that's associated with your developer account.
 You can register additional test accounts by using the Google Play Console.

-1. Navigate to Settings &gt; Account details.
+1. Navigate to Settings > Account details.
 2. In the License Testing section, add your tester's email addresses to Gmail accounts with testing access field.
 3. Save your changes.